ajsadowy/NYC_CITIBike_BikeSharing_Analysis/README.md

 Seeing most endpoints of trips being near business centers of midtown, this adds further evidence of our theory most people use the bike sharing program to commute.

 ## Summary
+Conclusions:
+* Most trips were around 10 minutes long.
+* Most trips are probably for commuting to work.
+* Mostly men and subscribed customers use the service.

+If the same strategy is to be used in Des Moines, IA then focusing on providing an alternative method of commuting would be a great start in building up subscribers.
+This market of riders is probably the same in most cities.
+If a soft start to the project can be started we can compare that initial data to see if the trends for the city match without risking a large initial investment capital.

+The additional data that would be best to look into is geographical information.
+Specifically using an elevation map of the two cities might useful to see if the two cities are comparable.
+NYC mostly know for its flat and gridlike roads might make biking an easy and therefore preferable method of transportation.

+Another bit of information that would be useful is year round data that can show how seasonal conditions may affect the rider usage and make accurate predictions.